-An Important Office. - The clerk of the church has one of the important church offices, upon the proper administration of which much of the efficient functioning of the church depends.
-Like all other church officers, the church clerk is elected for one year; but because of the important and specialized functions of this office, it is wise to choose one who can be reelected to repeated terms of service to provide continuity in record keeping and reporting.
+An Important Office-The clerk of the church has one of the important church offices, upon the proper administration of which much of the efficient functioning of the church depends.
+Like all other church officers, the church clerk is elected for a one or two year term as determined by the local church (see p.
+45); but because of the important and specialized functions of this office, it is wise to choose one who can be reelected to repeated terms of one year service to provide continuity in record keeping and reporting.
 In large churches an assistant clerk may be elected.
 The clerk serves as the secretary of all the business meetings of the church, and should keep a correct record of all such meetings.
 If for any reason the clerk must be absent from any meeting, arrangements should be made for the assistant to be present to take the minutes of the proceedings.
 These minutes should be recorded in the Church Record book, giving the time and date of meeting, number attending, and a report of all actions taken.
 The clerk should also make a list of any committees appointed at such meetings, giving to the chairperson a list of the members of each committee, together with its terms of reference and an outline of work it is asked to do.
 The Church Record book may be secured from the Adventist Book Center, or in some countries, from the publishing house.